noahehall/theBookOfNoah/linux/docker/docker.md

       - EXPOSE
         - creates a layer that opens a specific port
+        - the container will listen on all exposed ports

       - USER
         - sets the user and group for all further build steps and containers created from the image